Updated: 2023-August-10

 For efficiency, OpticStudio caches calculated data in memory.
 It doesn’t call Lumerical to calculate for the same data at the same incident angles.
 Setting Interpolation = 1 turns this feature on.

 Interp.
 Pre-sampling tell the dynamic link to get more calculation data from Lumerical at each of the call.
+As shown in the figure below, a Pre-sampling=0 only considers the 4 neighboring points, while a value larger than 0 considers more points.
 There is no a standard answer to how large this should be.
 This is usually most useful around 5~10, but some experiment is needed to understand which value is more adequate for each of the different system.

 If this is set to non-zero, rays don’t split when hitting the surface.
 Instead, the ray will be randomly diffracted into one order, as shown below.
 This is useful when one ray will hit the diffractive surface multiple times and split into too many segments.